uNiversaI/KVIrc/doc/FAQ.md

   in the options dialog, KVIrc will automatically reconnect and rejoin channels.

-5.11 I'm in a LAN and KVIrc uses a wrong IP address in DCC transfers
+### 5.11 I'm in a LAN and KVIrc uses a wrong IP address in dcc transfers

   KVIrc supports a couple of methods for guessing the right IP address for DCC transfers: you only have to guide it a bit :)